RECALLED midfielder Levi Mackin and full-debutant defender Luke Graham were both hailed by York City manager Martin

 “All 11 players battled for each other as well.
 You can talk about shape and discipline, but they all put their necks on the line.”

-City picked up five bookings in a card-happy performance by referee John Hopkins and Foyle was left astonished by the Essex official’s decision to give Brodie the caution that sees him incur a one-game ban.
+City picked up five bookings in a card-happy performance by referee John Hopkins and Foyle was left astonished by the Essex official’s decision to give Brodie the caution that sees him incur a

 The City chief added: “I’ve never seen a booking like that in my life.
 He walked into somebody’s elbow and got yellow-carded.